 | Low Season (January – February) | Heavy rainfall, high humidity, occasional storms | Cheaper stays, quiet atmosphere, crowd-free visits |

 One of the best things to do at Dreamland Beach is surf in the powerful waves.
 Go to the southern section of the beach to enjoy challenging waves and fewer crowds.
-You can rent a surfboard from nearby shops at IDR 50,000 to 150,000 (₹275 to ₹550) per hour and additionally, a 2-Hour Private Lesson at IDR 600,000 (₹3,300) including the board and an instructor.
+You can rent a surfboard from nearby shops for IDR 50,000 to 150,000 (₹275 to ₹550) per hour and, additionally, a 2-Hour Private Lesson at IDR 600,000 (₹3,300) including the board and an instructor.
+Dreamland Beach is better suited for intermediate surfers due to its strong waves and reef breaks.
+Beginners should join a surf lesson with a local instructor for a safer and more enjoyable experience.

-Swim in the clear and turquoise water of Dreamland for a refreshing experience but Dreamland is famous for its waves that crash directly onto the sand (strong shorebreak), watch the water for 5 minutes.
+Swim in the clear and turquoise water of Dreamland for a refreshing experience, but Dreamland is famous for its waves that crash directly onto the sand (strong shorebreak), watch the water for 5 minutes.
 If you see experienced surfers struggling, it’s best for casual swimmers to stay on the sand.
 Go to the north section of the beach for more gentle and protected waters and stick to the designated zones marked by flags.
-If you are travelling with children, keep them in the shallowest part of the water.
+Dreamland Beach has strong shore breaks and occasional rip currents, making it better suited for confident swimmers.
+Families with young children and inexperienced swimmers should stay in the shallow water, and always follow the beach safety flags and lifeguard advice if available.

 Relax under the warm and bright sun along the seashore of Dreamland Beach.
 The wide stretch of white sand is perfect for enjoying tanning and Bali’s coastal breeze.
 A sunbed and umbrella typically cost IDR 50,000 to 100,000 (₹275 to ₹550).
 Visit during the morning or in the late afternoon when the sun is not too harsh.
 Many locals offer on-the-spot massages on your sunbed and expect to pay around IDR 100,000 (₹550) for a 30-minute foot or back massage.